dotnet/AspNetCore.Docs/aspnetcore/test/integration-tests.md

 * [Razor Pages unit tests](xref:test/razor-pages-tests)

 > [!NOTE]
-> For testing SPAs, we recommended a tool such as [Selenium](https://www.seleniumhq.org/), which can automate a browser.
+> For testing SPAs, we recommended a tool such as [Playwright Sharp](https://playwright.dev/dotnet/), which can automate a browser.

 ## Introduction to integration tests